Azure/terraform-azurerm-lz-vending/docs/wiki/Permissions.md

 <!-- markdownlint-disable MD041 -->
 ## Permissions required

-This module uses two providers, `azapi` and `azurerm`.
+This module uses two providers, `AzAPI` and `AzureRM`.
 We recommend that you use the same identity for both providers.
+See [provider configuration](Provider-configuration) for more information.

 ### Subscription sub-module